- Existence: 1992-

 Biographical / Historical

 In 1992, Middlebury College adopted a new residential system that divided all students into one of five Commons.
-This great change came after the abolition of fraternities had altered the social system on campus and the administration knew that a new system had to established.
+This significant change came after the abolition of fraternities had altered the social system on campus, and the administration knew that a new system must be established.
 The five Commons are named after important College figures: President Jeremiah Atwater, President Ezra Brainerd, Dean Eleanor Ross, Professor Reginald Cook, and Dean Erica Wonnacott.
 The Commons provide social programming and a close-knit student government structure.
-The Commons residential system has evolved greatly since 1992 and currently the Commons system is based on the "4/2" model.
+The Commons residential system has evolved greatly since 1992, and currently the Commons system is based on the "4/2" model.
 The 4/2 model has students always remain part of the Commons they are assigned as freshmen, but only live in Commons-specific housing for the first two years.
-Junior and senior year housing is determined by a lottery system and not by commons affiliation.
+Junior and senior year housing is determined by a lottery system, and is not determined by Commons affiliation.